revaturelabs/interviewquestions/Java/OOP/EncapsulationAndAbstraction.md

 ## Real-Time Application.

-1. A vending machine different items and functions to take the cash and dispense the item, but all these occur internally and as an external user one can only access it using selection buttons. this is an example for?
+1. A vending machine has different items and functions to take the cash and dispense the item, but all these occur internally and as an external user one can only access it using selection buttons. this is an example for?

 - A. Polymorphism
 - B. Inheritance